HubSpot/hubspot-cli/acceptance-tests/README.md

 ## Getting Started

 The main test execution is kicked off by running `yarn test-cli` from the root of `hubspot-cli`.
-This will run the `run-tests` scipt which itself is a CLI, so to see the available options, you can `run-tests --help`.
+This will run the `run-tests` script which itself is a CLI, so to see the available options, you can `run-tests --help`.
 This was done so that the tests can be installed against any given version of the CLI and tested against it.
 In addition, it was done to keep the test logic separated from the CLI library.

 Note that if you are testing against a QA portal, not a PROD one, you'll need to add the `--qa` flag when running the script.
 There is still an outstanding issue with this because we attempt to add the `--qa` flag to all `hs` commands, however it is not available for all commands.